No. 34 Squadron RAF Regiment: Field and Combat Vehicle Reconnaissance (Tracked) Squadron 1973–1990

 In 1975, the squadron was re-rolled to a Field Squadron, exchanging its Bofors 40mm anti-aircraft guns for machine guns, 81mm mortars and Land Rovers.
 After 25 years, the squadron qualified for its first standard on 19 November 1976 which was later received on 4 October 1979.

-In 1982, in response to the threat to NATO airfields from Warsaw Pact, the squadron was one of several to convert to a light armoured role and was equipped with the ‘Scorpion’ Combat Vehicle Reconnaissance Tracked (CVR(T)) range of light armoured tracked vehicles.
+In 1982, in response to the threat to NATO airfields from the Warsaw Pact, the squadron was one of several to convert to a light armoured role and was equipped with the FV101 Scorpion Combat Vehicle Reconnaissance Tracked (CVR(T)) range of light armoured tracked vehicles.
 In addition to its role at RAF Akrotiri, it was tasked to deploy at short notice to Northern Europe in case the threat from the Eastern Bloc evolved.

 Gulf War 1 1990

 Following the Iraqi invasion of Kuwait in 1990, the squadron deployed to the Gulf on Operation Granby to provide ground defence of RAF forward bases in Bahrain and Saudi Arabia before returning to its primary responsibility of providing internal security at RAF Akrotiri.
 The squadron re-roled back to a field squadron in 1993, and in 1996 after 40 years in Cyprus, the squadron handed over responsibility to the British Army and returned to the United Kingdom and its present home, Royal Air Force Leeming in North Yorkshire.